-Table 2.1 - Risk Management Authority for each Type of Flooding
+Risk Management Authority for each Type of Flooding

-Flooding Type Details Risk Management Authority River flooding (Fluvial) This occurs when a river or stream cannot cope with the water draining into it from the surrounding land - for example, when heavy rain falls on ground that is already water logged.
-Main River - Environment Agency Ordinary Watercourse - Halton Borough Council JR Tidal flooding This can occur at high spring tides.
+Flooding Type Details Risk Management Authority Responsibility for Flood Protection Natural River flooding (Fluvial) This occurs when a river or stream cannot cope with the water draining into it from the surrounding land - for example, when heavy rain falls on ground that is already water logged.
+Main River - Environment Agency Ordinary Watercourse - Halton Borough Council Riparian land owner Tidal flooding This can occur at high spring tides.
 High water levels in the Mersey Estuary cause water to surcharge back up tributaries and flood surrounding land and highways.
-Environment Agency Natural Surface water flooding (Pluvial) This occurs, for example, when rainwater does not drain away through the normal drainage system or soak into the ground, but lies on or flows over the ground instead rather than from a channel.
-This type of flooding can be difficult to predict and pinpoint, much more so than river or coastal flooding.
-Halton Borough Council Groundwater Flooding This occurs when levels of water in the ground rise above the surface.
+Environment Agency Environment Agency, Halton Council, Riparian land owner Surface water flooding (Pluvial) This occurs, for example, when rainwater does not drain away through the normal drainage system or soak into the ground, but lies on or flows over the ground instead rather than from a channel.
+This type of flooding can be difficult to predict and pinpoint much more so than river or coastal flooding.
+Halton Borough Council Land Owner Groundwater Flooding This occurs when levels of water in the ground rise above the surface.
 It is most likely to happen in areas where the ground contains aquifers which become saturated following periods of persistent rainfall These are permeable rocks that water can soak into or pass through.
-Halton Borough Council Joined Highway Flooding Flooding is caused by heavy rainfall or by water overflowing from blocked drains and gullies causing water to pond within the highway network.
-Halton Borough Council Man made Sewer Flooding This can happen when sewers are overwhelmed by heavy rainfall or when they become blocked.
+Halton Borough Council Land Owner Joined Highway Flooding Flooding is caused by heavy rainfall or by water overflowing from blocked drains and gullies causing water to pond within the highway network.
+Halton Borough Council Halton Borough Council, Highways Agency, Merseylink Ltd (in respect of the Mersey Gateway project roads)

+Man made Sewer Flooding This can happen when sewers are overwhelmed by heavy rainfall or when they become blocked.
 The chance of flooding depends on the capacity of the local sewage system and amount of rain that falls.
 Land and property can be flooded with water contaminated with raw sewage as a result.
 Sewers that overflow can also pollute rivers.
-United Utilities Water Supply Flooding When flooding occurs from a manmade water supply, for example when a burst water main results in flooding in a residential area.
-United Utilities Reservoir flooding Reservoirs hold large volumes of water above ground level, contained by walls or dams.
+United Utilities United Utilities Water Supply Flooding When flooding occurs from a manmade water supply, for example when a burst water main results in flooding in a residential area.
+United Utilities United Utilities, asset owners (if in private ownership) Reservoir flooding Reservoirs hold large volumes of water above ground level, contained by walls or dams.
 Although the safety record for reservoirs in England is excellent, it is still possible that a dam could fail.
-Canal and River Trust, Environment Agency, United Utilities, Local Authorities Canal Canals are rivers or manmade channels that have been developed for use in industry.
+Canal and River Trust, Environment Agency, United Utilities, Halton Borough Council Reservoir Owner Canal Canals are rivers or manmade channels that have been developed for use in industry.
 Canal flooding occurs when the canal cannot cope with the water draining into it from the surrounding land.
-Canal and River Trust Peel Holdings (not a Risk Management Authority)
+Canal and Rivers Trust, Peel Holdings (not a Risk Management Authority) Canal Owner - Peel Holdings, Bridgewater Canal Company Ltd.

-2.1.4 Other Relevant Legislation
+Other Relevant Legislation